link05/Compiler-for-babyC/README.md

   3).
 While Loops<br>

 *compiler works for nested if/else/while loops.*<br>
-If there is any issue with those three, the program spits out where the line where the error occured following a somewhat specfic error.
+If there is any issue with those three, the program spits out line number where the error occured with a specific message.